Myanmar opposition protests mark general strike anniversary

 Activists often call for actions — usually dubbed strikes — on significant occasions or anniversaries, and opposition activists had designated Tuesday’s protest “222222” or “Six-Twos,” derived from the digits in the date.

-Photos and video on social media showed scattered small groups of people marching in Yangon, the country’s biggest city, and elsewhere.
+Photos and videos on social media showed scattered small groups of people marching in Yangon, the country’s biggest city, and elsewhere.

 Because of the risks of arrest or injury, urban street protests are usually carried out by flash mobs, which can dissolve before the security forces crack down.